 It is important to note that when conducting any research project it is not always a quick process.
 Identifying, locating and reviewing suitable materials can often take hours.
 Indigenous Canadian research is no different.
-Due to the numerous changes in terminology used to identify and describe Indigenous peoples of Canada and the world (Indians of North America, Native Peoples, Indigenous, Aboriginal, First Nations, Inuit, and Métis) to name few, it can sometimes get confusing where to start.
+Due to the numerous changes in terminology used to identify and describe Indigenous peoples of Canada (First Nations, Inuit, and Métis) to name few, it can sometimes get confusing where to start.

-The ongoing legal use of the word Indian, Native American and American Indian by The Indian Act necessitates it's inclusion in search results, despite our awareness of any offense iy may cause.
+The ongoing legal use of the word Indian by The Indian Act necessitates it's inclusion in search results, despite our awareness of any offense it may cause.
 This is important to keep in mind when doing research, as word choice greatly impacts catalogue and database search results.

 The Canadian Federal government has put together a terminology listing, which can be used as a guide for appropriately and respectfully referring to Indigenous Peoples: